-FIRESTATION provided the FIRE (Future Internet Research and Experimentation) Initiative with an active support hub that guided and coordinated the demands and requirements of experimentation in the context of future networks and services.
+FIRESTATION provided the FIRE (Future Internet Research and Experimentation) Initiative with an active support hub that guided and coordinated the demands and requirements of experimentation in the context of future Network & Service Management.

 The heterogeneous and modular field of Future Internet Research and Experimentation with its national and international stakeholder groups required information sharing, cohesion, community building and a single point of contact to coordinate and promote the FIRE approach with respect to the following requirements.